More taubronar: Drummers, dance, and acrobats

 Records mentioning other drummers at court give context to the role of the More taubronar and his performance activity.
 In England, Catherine of Aragon had a drummer, a "tabret" player.
 The "taberers" seem to have played dance music.
 In January 1494 music for a masque or disguising at Westminster involving 12 male courtiers and 12 ladies was provided by a "small Tabret and a subtyle ffedyll".
-Henry VIII owned a gold salt cellar which depicted a Morris Dance with five dancers and a "tabrett".
+Henry VIII owned a gold salt cellar which depicted a Morris Dance with five dancers and a "tabrett", or "taberer".
+An entertainment in London in January 1552 featured "the mores danse [morris dance] dansyng with a tabret".

 In Scotland, dancing in Margaret Tudor's chamber was memorialised in a poem by William Dunbar.
 One of the drummers at the Scottish court, Guilliam, taught the king's daughter Lady Margaret to dance.
 He produced dances at Holyrood Palace in February 1507, to celebrate the birth of a prince, and in February 1511.
 Guilliam played for Margaret Tudor aboard the Great Michael or Margaret on 3 August 1512.

 Pringill was given 18 shillings to mend his "tawberne" in May 1489.
 At Easter 1501, the court musicians were given rewards in cash, the taubronars Adam Boyd, Guilliam, Ansle, and John Portwis or Portuous received 14 shillings.
 The same drummers, joined by the "taubronar of Leith", received New Year's Day gifts of 28 shillings in January 1502.
 In January 1503, James IV was at Arbroath Abbey with two taubronars, and was entertained by guisers.
-Quhynbore the taubronar got a New Year's day gift in January 1504, and is identified as the taubronar of Leith in another entry.
+Quhynbore the taubronar got a New Year's Day gift in January 1504, and is identified as the taubronar of Leith in another entry.
 Ansle or Anslie was enough of a favourite, or had sufficient status, to play tennis with the king.
 The New Year's Day reward given to the More Taubronar in January 1505 was greater than the others, at 28 shillings.